 This recipe is adapted from the “lamb lollipops” at Presidents Pub in Washington, Pennsylvania, where the chefs roast local racks of lamb to a tender medium-rare.
+We find it makes a fabulous holiday feast.
 On the grill, the ribs pick up a smoky, charred exterior—a perfect contrast to its juicy pink center.

 Featured in: "Eating More Lamb Could Change the Future of Appalachia."